Not so long ago, I wanted to be cool.

 If I had the right furniture, then I would be happy, right?

-And then three separate things made me realize how ridiculous being cool really was.
+Three separate things made me realize how ridiculous being cool really was.
 These three realizations made me discover that being cool wasn’t cool at all.